scriptrdotio/howto/ui/create_web_ui.md

 # How to create web user interfaces (HTML/JavaScript)?

 If you want more than a dashboard, scriptr allows you to implement your own web user interfaces.
-Once saved, your HTMLpages and JavaScript scripts will be hosted and served by your scriptr account!
-If you do not wish to start from scratch, you can also deploy our UI component library.
+Once saved, your HTML pages and JavaScript scripts will be hosted and served by your scriptr account!
+If you do not wish to start from scratch, you can also deploy our [UI component library](https://github.com/scriptrdotio/UIComponents).

 ## Create an HTML page